 In 1930, four similar locomotives were built for the Tanganyika Railway (TR) as the TR ST class.
 These locomotives differed from the ED1 class units only in being fitted with vacuum brake equipment instead of Westinghouse brakes and air compressor.
 They, too, were later operated by the EAR, and reclassified as part of the EAR’s 11 class.
 The two images above show KUR ED1 Class which later became EAR Class 11.
 The ED1 locomotives were the last locomotives to be supplied to the network without superheaters.
-At first they were used on branch-line traffic, but later in life they could be seen on shunting duties across the whole network.
-A Class 11 tank engine on the Kampala to Port Bell branch, (c) Iain Mulligan.
+At first they were used on branch-line traffic, but later in life they could be seen on shunting duties across the whole network, (c) Kevin Patience.

 The EC1 Class Garratts, later EAR Class 50 and 51